bagisto/bagisto-docs/create_package.md

 - Now, make a folder named as **Contracts** and inside it create an interface file named as **_HelloWorld.php_**

+- Now, let's create a Repository, by using this command if you have **__Bagisto Package Generator__**.

+`php artisan package:make-repository HelloWorldRepository ACME/HelloWorld`

-- Now, make a **Repository** folder and inside it create a file **_HelloWorldRepository.php_** and write the model method for repository class and under the method return path of your contract class.
+- Or you can create manually also, make a **Repository** folder and inside it create a file **_HelloWorldRepository.php_** and write the model method for repository class and under the method return path of your contract class.

 ~~~php
 <?php